Class MapSubject

 @Nullable Object... rest)

-Fails if the map does not contain exactly the given set of key/value pairs.
+Checks that the actual map contains exactly the given set of key/value pairs.

 Warning: the use of varargs means that we cannot guarantee an equal number of key/value pairs at compile time.
 Please make sure you provide varargs in key/value pairs!